brockboland/Homebrew/40-DoubleVisionIPA/README.md

 ## Timeline
 - 2019.03.17: Brew day
 - 2019.03.18: Yeast pitched.
 Ambient temp around 64 F.
+- 2019.04.04: Dry-hopped both beers, using a hop sack thing suspended in the feremnting keg.
 - 2019.04.08: Transferred to serving kegs and set to 15 psi
 - 2019.04.13: Dialed back to 10 psi and tried the Mosaic.
 The Simcoe was clogged.